 General

-No delay in the use of rights pursuant to this Bond will be deemed as a waiver, and each Party may make use of its rights pursuant to this Bond, in all or any one of them, in the manner in which it sees fit.
+No delay in the exercise of rights pursuant to this Bond will be deemed as a waiver, and each Party may exercise its rights pursuant to this Bond, in all or any one of them, in the manner in which it sees fit.

 Without derogating from any other provision in this Bond, it is hereby agreed that no waiver, extension, discount, silence and/or avoidance (hereinafter: “Waiver”) on the part of any of the Parties regarding a partial or incorrect compliance with any of the undertakings applying to it will be deemed as a Waiver on its part of any right whatsoever and will not be used as a contention for avoidance, and each Party is authorized to make use of its rights pursuant to this Bond, in all or any one of them, in the manner in which they see fit.